haveno-dex/haveno/monitor/README.md

-# Bisq Network Monitor Node
+# Haveno Network Monitor Node

-The Bisq monitor node collects a set of metrics which are of interest to developers and users alike.
+The Haveno monitor node collects a set of metrics which are of interest to developers and users alike.
 These metrics are then made available through reporters.

 The *Settled* release features these metrics:
 - Tor Startup Time: The time it takes to start Tor starting at a clean system, unpacking the shipped Tor binaries, firing up Tor until Tor is connected to the Tor network and ready to use.
 - Tor Roundtrip Time: Given a bootstrapped Tor, the roundtrip time of connecting to a hidden service is measured.
 - Tor Hidden Service Startup Time: Given a bootstrapped Tor, the time it takes to create and announce a freshly created hidden service.
 - P2P Round Trip Time: A metric hitchhiking the Ping/Pong messages of the Keep-Alive-Mechanism to determine the Round Trip Time when issuing a Ping to a seed node.
-- P2P Seed Node Message Snapshot: Get absolute number and constellation of messages a fresh Bisq client will get on startup.
+- P2P Seed Node Message Snapshot: Get absolute number and constellation of messages a fresh Haveno client will get on startup.
 Also reports diffs between seed nodes on a per-message-type basis.
 - P2P Network Load: listens to the P2P network and its broadcast messages.
 Reports every X seconds.
 - P2P Market Statistics: a demonstration metric which extracts market information from broadcast messages.
 This demo implementation reports the number of open offers per market.